ahmdkhn/TriFin/README.md

 Controller must not be polluted by Validation Logic.

 ##Implementation Details##
 TriangleMeasurementValidator class contains the validation code and validation is done outside contoller in main.Driver class.
-Generally I use external framweorks for validation.
+Generally it is recommended to use external framweorks for validation.

 ##Some Lazinesses##
 I created the object of immutable DTO inside controller.
 Generally it is good to create a factory in such cases or use of an external mapper library, however, in the context of this small task application, I considered it an overkill.